orenbenkiki/scmf/README.md

   find any possible reason to reject the new version.
 It invokes the following
   sub-flows:

-  * `verify` to ensure the code doesn't have blatant bugs.
+  * `verify` to ensure the code doesn't have any blatant bugs.
   * `audit` to ensure the code satisfies basic code style and guidelines.
   * `doc` to ensure the code contains reasonable amount of documentation.